 Take a moment to envision your ideal party.
 What does it look like?
 Is there décor?
 How many guests are there?
 What food and drink are you serving, and how?
 You don’t have to have all the details filled in; but visualizing your party will give you a roadmap to follow as you begin the planning process.
 If you need additional inspiration, visit Pinterest for party ideas and create your own holiday party vision board!

-Another way to encourage movement throughout the space is to integrate a bar area into your home design.
+Another way to encourage movement throughout the space is to integrate a bar area into your home.
 People love to gather around the bar, and with space-optimizing options like the Mister sideboard, you won’t have to worry about sacrificing tons of valuable floor space.
 The Mister features five removable drawers and seven removable shelves, allowing this bar to perform double duty as a sideboard or desk when you’re not entertaining.

-Cooking for a holiday party can be quite the stressful task, even for the most experienced host.
+Cooking for a large holiday party can be quite a stressful task, even for the most experienced host.
 But when you commit yourself to making multiple complicated dishes at once, in a tiny kitchen, it can become seriously anxiety-inducing.
 To keep yourself from getting in over your head, plan a simple menu ahead of time and stick to it.
 You may even consider forwarding your menu along to your guests a few days ahead of time to get an idea of what — and how much — you’ll need to make.

 Whatever dishes you decide on, remember to keep it easy — fresh ingredients and simple seasonings go a long way.
 Honey glazed ham, roast chicken, deviled eggs, mixed olives, crudité, cheese, fruits and roasted nuts make for incredibly easy but impressive options.

 Last but not least, any good party will need the proper ambiance to really set the tone of the night.
 Think back to that ideal party you envisioned in your head — how did it sound, look and feel?
 Intimate, cozy, warm, social?
-Find the mood lighting and music that best encompasses this general atmosphere.
+Find the mood lighting and music that best encompasses this atmosphere.
 Breathe the warmth of the holiday season into your space with decorative candles or fairy lights; their soft glows set the perfect tone for an intimate party.
 Then, find or curate the perfect party playlist ahead of time — so you won’t be playing host and DJ all night long!